tcrensink/tsar/docs/readme.md

 # What is TSAR?
 TSAR is a frictionless terminal interface for large document collections.
 With introspection tools (search, browse), and curation/learning tools (fast "capture" mode, spaced repetition), TSAR lets you access digital documents as an extension of your mind.

-# Key features
+# Features
 **Discovery**: search and browse documents as you type, using boolean operators, filtering, fuzzy search, wildcards, and regex.
-Powered by elasticsearch.
+Powered by elasticsearch:

 **Workflow**: TSAR makes a distinction between *documents* (source data of interest) and *records* (TSAR's text representation of each document).
-In contrast to many notetaking apps, TSAR lets you search/browse/annotate documents of any file-type with the same TSAR interface and open them with your favorite editor/web browser.
+Unlike many notetaking apps, TSAR does not define the format of your documents; it provides a standard interface for you to access them with your favorite text editor/web browser, etc.

 **Extensibility**: The real power of TSAR lies in the definition of *Record Types*.
 Use the included library of functions to define how metadata is generated/displayed from your source documents, or write your own.

+**Flexibility**:
-**Flexibility**: Define multiple, semantically different *Collections* that can be explored independently, with distinct search indexing, syntax highighting, etc.
+- Define multiple, semantically different *Collections* that can be explored independently, with distinct search indexing, syntax highighting, etc.
+- Define default browsers, text editors, and collections; create custom key bindings.
+TSAR is designed to be optimized in your workflow

 **Terminal Interface**: TSAR provides a terminal-based interface for ultimate efficiency.
 It leverages the powerful prompt-toolkit library with features like auto-suggestion, autocompletion, and syntax highlighting to integrate directly into your workflow.